austinmcorso/aws-serverless/README.md

 Initially, we are starting with a simple progressive image service:

 - Users can upload an image to the service
-- On upload, the service creates multiple versions of the image at different compression levels
+- On upload, the service creates ~multiple~ version(s) of the image at different compression level(s)
-- The user receives a link to a page with links to the different versions of the image, and an example progressive loading experience.
+- The user receives a preview and link to the image
-- If the user visits the page before all of the images are generated, they should see an "In-progress" indicator.
+- n "In-progress" indicator.

 ## What we're building